MFG38/colette/docs/technical/source_code_structure.md

 ### VERSION

-Text file containing Colette's version number. pack-dist.sh reads the information from this file into a variable and uses it to package Colette with the proper version number.
+Text file containing Colette's version number. pack-dist.sh reads the information from this file into a variable and uses it to package Colette with the proper version number in the name of the .zip file.